rubillos/ByeByeMeta/README.md

 You can repeat steps 1 through 4 above, editing the list of omitted entries as desired to curate your final page.

 ## <a name="done"></a>Done!
-You now have an archive of your Facebook posts that you can look at locally on your computer, or you can host it on the web through a hosting provider.
+You now have an archive of your Facebook/Instagram posts that you can look at locally on your computer, or you can host it on the web through a hosting provider.